shambhavibajpai06/Data-Quality-Scoring-System/README.md

 ▶️ How to Use
 Step 1: Place Your Dataset

-Put your CSV file inside the project root folder.
+Put your CSV file inside the project root folder

-Example:

-sample.csv

-Step 2: Specify Target Column

-In main.py, locate this line:

-bias_result = bias_score(df, target_column="department")

-Replace "department" with your dataset’s actual target column name.
+(or provide full path to the file).

-Example:
+Example: sample.csv

-bias_result = bias_score(df, target_column="label")

-Step 3: Run
+Step 2: Run the Tool
+✅ With Bias Analysis (Recommended) python main.py --file sample.csv --target department

+--file → Path to dataset (required)
+--target → Target column name for bias analysis (optional but recommended)

+Example: python main.py --file sample.csv --target label

+✅ Without Bias Analysis

-python main.py
+If your dataset has no target column: python main.py --file sample.csv

 🎯 Scoring Philosophy